Counseling Programs FAQ's

 For admittance to the program, you will need to submit the following:

-- This letter should clearly state your preference for the MFT or school track in counseling.
+- This letter should clearly state your preference for the MFT, Clinical Mental Health, or school track in counseling.
 It should describe your process in deciding to become a counselor, and any paraprofessional counseling experience you have.
+Para-professional counseling is a requirement and includes shadowing a counselor or therapist, working with children or families, crisis call center, etc.

 - Three Letters of recommendation